-Foundations are the donor group that contributed second most to Bolivia's protected areas in the hotspot.
-Some US\$ 2.7 million (29.7 percent) were channeled into the country by foundations, mainly through the Moore Foundation and the Andes Amazon Fund.
+The donor group that contributed second most to Bolivia's protected areas in the hotspot is private foundations.
+Some US\$ 2.7 million (29.7 percent) was channeled into the country by foundations, mainly through the Moore Foundation and the Andes Amazon Fund.